Nursery / Early Years Centre

 YARDLEY NURSERY NEWSLETTER AUTUMN TERM 2017

-Maths activities will include a rainbow counting along game, fish number recognition, an umbrella matching game and a washing line shape game.
+Maths activities will include a spaceship counting game, a night scene number recognition game, a candle matching game and an under the bed shape game.

-For your information a copy of the weekly plan is displayed in the cloakroom along with the Early Learning Goals.
+For your information a copy of the weekly plans is displayed in the cloakroom along with the Early Learning Goals.

 YARDLEY EARLY YEARS CENTRE